What is a Private Pilots License?

 In order to qualify for the South African Private Pilots Licence, you will need to be at least 17 years of age, a holder of a valid Student Pilots Licence and a holder of a class one or two medical certificate.
 A practical flight test needs to be conducted by a grade two flying instructor.
 The following are the MINIMUM requirements before undertaking the practical flight test:

-- 45 Hours total time by the end of the course, the 45 hours must include:
+- 45 hours total flight time by the end of the course, the 45 hours must include:

 - Air Law